How to Finish Your Mixes – A Step By Step Guide

 - Check with your mastering engineer if they have a specific way they would like your mixes delivered.

-If you don’t feel like your mixes are quite ready for mastering you may want even more step by step mixing help.
-If you’re struggling to get your mixdowns to sound professional and can’t figure out how to get the balance right for that polished sound, I’ve got just the right thing for you.
+If you don’t feel like your mixes are quite ready for mastering you may want even more step by step mixing help….if you’re struggling to get your mixdowns to sound professional and can’t figure out how to get the balance right for that polished sound, I’ve got just the right thing for you.

-Step By Step Mixing will teach you to mix a song from start to finish so you end up with mixes that translate well to any speaker system, from your club’s PA to your dad’s Bluetooth speaker.
+The 2nd edition of Step By Step Mixing will teach you to mix a song from start to finish so you end up with mixes that translate well to any speaker system, from your club’s PA to your dad’s Bluetooth speaker.

-Jared recently purchased Step By Step Mixing to help his band find the best way to mix the songs they’ve played together for years.
+Jared is another customer who recently purchased Step By Step Mixing to help his band find the best way to mix the songs they’ve played together for years.
 He is trying to gain the most useful knowledge possible to know exactly how his mixes should sound.
 He has tried many other videos, but based on my other videos and emails he thought the way I passed on the information was “down to earth, but in an informative way.”

 Join Jared and thousands of others that have learned the Step By Step Mixing Method right here.